Isydore Hlynka

 Isydore Hlynka (February 17, 1909 – May 18, 1983) was a Canadian biochemist, and Ukrainian Canadian community leader.
-He was born in the village of Denysiw, near Ternopil.
+He was born in the village of Denysiv, near Ternopil.
 He came to Canada at age one in 1910 with his parents, who homesteaded near Delph, Alberta, north of Vegreville.

 Education

 Hlynka finished his elementary schooling in a one-room school house, which was located in a corner of his father's farm.
 He attended high school in Edmonton.
 He received Bachelor's and Master's degrees in chemistry from the University of Alberta.
 He then attended the California Institute of Technology and received his PhD in biochemistry in 1939.